LouysPatriceBessette/Dots-and-Boxes/README.md

 - [x] Player names
 - [x] *Ping/Pong* web socket connections check to display acurate players online state.
 - [ ] Player selection for the grid size (on game creation) with a `x` x `y` grid instead od `n` x `n`.
-- [ ] Controls: Leave, drop, destroy or start a new game.
+- [x] Controls: Leave, destroy or start a new game.
 - [ ] Share the game id (link or QR).
 - [ ] Play with an unknown player (if you have no friends available... or to resume a game dropped by your opponent).
 - [ ] A sympatic guided tour on first visit (for the controls, rule games...) instead of plain text instructions.